A crisis plan is a must-have for businesses operating in today’s complex, interconnected environment.

 Having a crisis plan in place allows executives to mobilize more quickly and efficiently when the time comes to execute on the plan.
 And remember, it’s not a matter of if, but when a crisis will occur.

-If you’re ready to get serious about crisis and reputation management, read on and follow these top five tips for creating an effective crisis-management plan from JConnelly’s Tom Vogel, who leads the firm’s crisis management practice.
+If you’re ready to get serious about crisis and reputation management, read on and follow these top five tips for creating an effective crisis-management plan from JConnelly’s crisis management team.

 1. Designate the team.